 I thought they got some substance just dead wrong and there was lots of room for a good counterattack.
 But to find the time to write a cogent, witty response to rival theirs?
 They spit that response out in an hour; I bet.
 It would take me all day to come up with something and it still would not have been as well written.

 Thankfully, my brother jumped in to stand up for me.
 My brother?
 Yes, for our purposes here, my brother.
-Justinian Lane stepped up and wrote the response I wanted to write.
+Justinian Lane stepped up and wrote the response I wanted to write (link since deleted, unfortunately).
 Even better, actually.
-It is worth reading.